 The Vermont Department of Labor, Workforce Development Division, provides Rapid Response services to businesses in transition, downsizing, laying off workers and/or closing a facility.
-This includes coordination with key state and regional partners to explore alternative layoff aversion strategies if possible.

-Rapid Response is initiated when the Vermont Department of Labor Dislocated Worker Unit or local Career Resource Center staff learns of impending layoffs or business contractions.
+Rapid Response is initiated when the Vermont Department of Labor Dislocated Worker Unit or local Career Resource Center staff learns of impending layoffs.
 Many companies will contact the local Career Resource Center staff to notify them of a layoff and invite them to come on site to help the workers who will be laid off.
 In some instances, employers may publicly announce layoffs through the media.